How Much Does Amazon Prime Cost in 2023? Is It Worth It?

 All student membership related benefits, restrictions, eligibility, and procedure to avail this membership is explained in detail in the article ‘Amazon Prime for Students’.
 If you are a student, check it out for a much cheaper membership along with the 6-months free trial.

-EBT or Medical card holders can avail Prime membership at a discounted rate of $5.99/month.
+Qualified Government Assistance like EBT/Medicaid card holders can avail Prime membership at a discounted rate of $6.99/month.
 There is no annual plan for this membership as of now.

-Here’s a table showing how much Amazon Prime costs for different membership plans as on 4th July 2019:
+Here’s a table showing how much Amazon Prime costs for different membership plans: